RoganMurley/roganmurley.github.io/_posts/2024-01-02-something-a-lot-like-pokemon-yellow.markdown

 ![Pokémon review](/assets/pokemon-review.jpg){: width="512" }

 Game guides are good models of games.
 In 2023 game guides are built collaboratively using wikis like [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page).
 A game wiki is an _excellent_ model of a game.
-Given a game wiki we should be able to recreate the corresponding game with some level of fidelity.
+Given a game wiki we should be able to recreate the corresponding game a reasonable level of fidelity.

 ![Bulbapedia](/assets/bulbapedia.png){: width="512" }

+I'm now almost 30 years old and I still haven't played Pokémon Yellow.
+I _did_ get play Pokémon Silver, Pearl, White and a knock-off Turkish Sapphire.
+I acquired the Sapphire from a market stall while on holiday, only to find it wasn't quite right.
+The characters spoke of "electric monsters" instead of Pokémon, my starter was called "F-BIRD" rather than Torchic and there was an immovable boulder blocking my progress early in the game.
+The game wasn't Pokémon Sapphire, but it was a lot like Pokémon Sapphire.

+Though I don't know for sure, that fake Sapphire was probably a machine translated ROM hack.
+An enterprising individual likely ran part of the original Japanese ROM through 2003 translation software before the official western release, then sold it to tourists.
+The boulder blocking my way is more of a mystery... my best guess it that it was added to hide parts of the game that weren't working.
+I can't be totally sure that it wasn't there in the original Pokémon Sapphire, but the online guide I checked didn't mention it.
+Maybe the guide was just a poor model.

-I'm now almost 30 years old and have access to technology that was once the reserve of science fiction.
+Technology is a lot different in 2024.
+With the recent insane advances in GenAI we now have access to capabilities that were once the reserve of science fiction.
 Using [text as the universal interface](https://scale.com/blog/text-universal-interface) we can create text, art, audio and code from raw compute.
 With this technology we could mechanically create a game from just its model.
 We can put the Pokémon Yellow wiki in and get a Pokémon Yellow game out.

 Why is this interesting?
-Suppose we want to change Pokémon Yellow by adding a new Pokémon.
-We don't need to change any code, we just need to edit the wiki and then press the "remake game" button.
+Suppose we wanted a new version of Pokémon Yellow with a new Pokémon creature (or an immovable boulder if we were feeling devious).
+We don't need to hack a ROM or change the source code, we just need to edit the wiki and then press the "remake game" button.
 Modding a game becomes as simple as editing the wiki.
 Creating a game becomes as simple as writing its wiki.

-As of early 2024 GenAI technology isn't of course advanced enough to do this in the general case.
-However, I believe it is already capable of working in a restricted environment.
-We can create wiki software today that makes a specific kind of game (such as a Pokémon game).
-We could use a static game engine for the core, but dynamically create the areas, enemies, items etc. It's hard to do this, but certainly possible.
+Tech isn't yet advanced enough to make games like this in the general case, but the seed is there for the future.
+However, I believe that today we are actually already capable of doing this in a restricted environment.
+I think mechnically create a Gameboy-era Pokémon game from a model by using a static game engine and dynamically creating the areas, enemies, items etc. from the wiki.
+It's not easy, but I think it's possible.

-So that's what I'm hacking on right now as my side project.
-I'm making a wiki that makes games.
-Check out [langengine.com](https://www.langengine.com) to join the waitlist.
+This is what I'm hacking on right now: a wiki that makes games.Check out [langengine.com](https://www.langengine.com) to join the waitlist.

 ![Langengine screenshot](/assets/langengine-peek.png){: width="512" }